This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Understanding The Sewing Machine Parts

-Your thread path starts at the spool pin, flows through thread guides, and connects with the bobbin function below.
+You’ll discover key sewing mechanics: the thread path begins at the spool pin, moves through guides, and meets the bobbin function below.

 Threading The Sewing Machine